 So people are innately spiritual, and we are innately communal: we need to share our lives with other people, including the deep stuff which is difficult to put into words.
 Which is where religion comes in - we need to express in word and action (sometimes called 'liturgy' and 'ritual'), as best we can, the things which mean most to us.
 And when we focus on spirituality, on understanding and connecting with the spiritual aspects of life, then two things seem intuitively obvious to most of us: not only is there 'something', some kind of reality beyond the material, but also that we are all connected - connected to each other, connected to all living creatures, and connected to the material world.

 When expressed simply like this, spirituality can be dismissed as simple common sense: of course we are all connected to each other, of course we are connected to the material world.
 But it is not enough to know these things in your head, to know they are true in much the same way you know that one plus one equals two, or that genes are made up of DNA.
 Spirituality is not about knowing things intellectually, but about knowing them deeply, about allowing these truths to go so deeply into you that they can change your life.

-Spirituality is not about an absolute rejection of power, a refusal to act, but about recognising that your actions cannot achieve what you most deeply desire.
+Spirituality is not about an absolute rejection of power, a refusal to act, but it does involve a recognition that your actions cannot achieve what you most deeply desire.
 If you want someone to love you, magic may be able to give you a love potion which can make them love you.
 But what you really desire is not just that they love you - you want them to have freely chosen to love you, and no magic in the world, no amount of control, can make someone freely choose to do what you want.
 True love is not about contolling the person you love, but about setting them free.